AngeClementAkazan/Feature-Selection-Using-KAN/README.md

 </p>

 ---

-## Overview

-Kolmogorov–Arnold Networks (KANs) replace standard linear weights with **trainable spline functions**, giving each input feature its own small set of 1D splines.
-This “weights-as-functions” structure naturally exposes feature-wise parameter blocks and gradients that can be turned into **feature-importance scores**.

-This repository implements and evaluates four KAN-based selectors:

-- **KAN-L1** – Feature score = ℓ₁ norm of spline coefficients attached to each feature.
-- **KAN-L2** – Feature score = ℓ₂ norm of spline coefficients (proxy for the L² “energy” of the learned univariate transformation).
-- **KAN-SI** – *Sensitivity Integral*: average magnitude of the gradient of the KAN output w.r.t. each input feature (global derivative-based sensitivity).
-- **KAN-KO** – *Knock-Out*: increase in validation loss when the spline block of a feature is zeroed out (leave-one-feature-out risk increase).

-We compare these to standard baselines:

-- **LASSO** (ℓ₁-penalized linear models)
-- **Random Forest importance** / permutation importance
-- **Mutual Information (MI) filters**
-- **SVM-RFE (Recursive Feature Elimination)**

-on a suite of real and synthetic tabular datasets (classification & regression).

----

 ## Main Contributions

 - 🔍 **KAN-based feature scoring**: Four principled selectors derived directly from KAN spline parameters and gradients (KAN-L1, KAN-L2, KAN-SI, KAN-KO).